zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 #### Step 6: Sandbox deletion

-After 8 hours, your sandbox will be automatically deleted.
+Eight hours after registration, your sandbox will be automatically deleted.
 Make sure to save any important data or results before the sandbox is deleted.
-While the sandbox is active, you can also delete it manually through the ZenML Sandbox interface.
+While the sandbox is active, you can also manually delete it through the ZenML Sandbox interface.

 ### ZenML Sandbox service status